MathisWellmann/reservoir_computer/README.md

 Its obvious that reservoir computers benefit massively from GPU acceleration due to the heavy use of matmul operations.
 A GPU variant of each network can be derived fairly easily from the knowledge in this repo.
 I use [arrayfire-rs](https://github.com/arrayfire/arrayfire-rust) for this acceleration (in separate repo and private for now)

 ### TODOS:
+Wrote this a couple of years ago, so there are some things todo, like:
 - benchmark chaotic dynamical systems
 - implement lyapunov time for analysis purposes
 - Make error measure generic and add MAE as well as RMSE, which already exists